VIB-PSB/ksrates/doc/source/usage.rst

 Run example case as a Nextflow pipeline (recommended)
 =====================================================

-The *ksrates* Nextflow pipeline can be automatically run through Nextflow with a few preparation steps.
+The *ksrates* pipeline can be automatically run through Nextflow with a few preparation steps.

 1. Access in a terminal the directory that will host the rate-adjustment results (assumed here to be ``example``). ::